wiseaidev/rping/README.md

 ## ✨ Features

-- Perform SYN flooding attacks with customizable parameters.
+- Perform any TCP flag, e.g. syn, flooding attacks with customizable parameters.
-- Specify the length of SYN packets, target IP, and target port.
+- Specify the length of tcp packets, target IP, target port, number of packets and the attack duration.
 - Multi-threaded execution for increased efficiency.

 ## 🚗 Usage